 Now I know that I need to manage my brain chemistry like a diabetic manages her insulin and that, most importantly, there is no shame in that.
 My illness is a part of who I am, but it does not define me.

-In May 2018, I will graduate from The George Washington University with a master’s in speech-language pathology.
+In May 2018, I graduated from George Washington University with a master’s in speech-language pathology.
 Now I enjoy working with people recovering from brain injuries, high school students with literacy issues, and transgender people who want to achieve a voice that is more congruent with their gender identity.
-Outside of school, I have been writing and speaking about my experience as a person with mental illness in our country’s health system.
-I have appeared on Dr. Oz, spoken at the NAMI conference in South Carolina, and published articles on Huffington Post and PsychCentral.com.

 My life is full of passion and purpose, and I hope that my story can help others suffering from mental illness get the compassionate, effective care that they deserve.
-No one deserves to be discriminated against for a chemical imbalance in any organ of the body–including the brain!
-I believe that the conversation about mental health care in this country needs to include the progressive technology of genetic testing, which has the potential to lead many others toward recovery.
-I’m currently working on a memoir about my experience discovering the root of my depression and recovering from those horrific episodes.
+No one deserves to be discriminated against for a chemical issue in any organ of the body–including the brain!
+I believe that the conversation about mental healthcare in this country needs to include the progressive technology of genetic testing, which has the potential to lead many others toward recovery.
+I have finished writing my memoir about my experience discovering the root of my depression and recovering from those horrific episodes.
 I’m currently seeking a literary agent to represent my work.
 Check back for updates!

 If you or a loved one is suffering from mental illness, please see Get Help for action steps you can take.